x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-basic-auth.md

 With on-premises data being synchronized with Exchange Online, customers have questions about how the data is protected in Exchange Online.
 The white paper [Encryption in the Microsoft Cloud](https://aka.ms/office365ce) discusses how BitLocker is used for volume-level encryption.

 By default, Microsoft engineers have zero standing administrative privileges and zero standing access to customer content in Microsoft 365 or Office 365.
-The white paper [Microsoft 365 and Office 365 Administrative Access Controls](https://aka.ms/office365aac) discusses personnel screening, background checks, Lockbox and Customer Lockbox, and more.
+The white paper [Administrative Access Controls in Microsoft 365](https://aka.ms/office365aac) discusses personnel screening, background checks, Lockbox and Customer Lockbox, and more.

-[ISO Audited Controls on Service Assurance](https://sip.protection.office.com/) documentation provides the status of audited controls from global information security standards and regulations that Microsoft 365 or Office 365 has implemented.
+[ISO Audited Controls on Service Assurance](https://sip.protection.office.com/) documentation provides the status of audited controls from global information security standards and regulations that Microsoft 365 and Office 365 have implemented.

 ## Connectivity Requirements
 Microsoft recommends that the on-premises endpoints for AutoDiscover and ActiveSync protocols be opened and accessible from the Internet without any restrictions.
 In certain situations that may not be possible.
 If you must place restrictions on your on-premises firewall or gateway edge devices, Microsoft recommends filtering based on FQDN endpoints.
 If FQDN endpoints cannot be used, then filter on IP addresses.
 Make sure the following IP subnets and FQDNs are whitelisted: